Learn why leading HR professionals trust ekincare! Read more

 Televisits provide a safe, efficient way for patients to connect with their own doctors from the comfort of their homes.

 The remote visits are proving increasingly valuable for reducing the spread of infectious diseases, such as flu and coronavirus because they enable early diagnosis and help to prevent exposure to the virus by keeping sick people away from others.

-Since there is currently no vaccine for coronavirus, the best way to prevent infection is to avoid exposure.
+Since there is currently no vaccine for coronavirus, avoiding exposure is the best way to prevent infection.
 Telemedicine reduces the spread of infection by keeping patients away from others.
 Sick people stay home rather than exposing others, including their doctors and anyone they encounter en route to a doctor’s appointment or in a healthcare facility.

 While healthcare providers take precautions to minimize exposure in medical facilities, for instance using facemasks and other protective equipment, and following handwashing and hygiene recommendations, avoiding the transfer of germs entirely is unavoidable.
 Healthcare providers put themselves at risk of contracting viruses when they are in close contact with patients.
 Being able to connect and diagnose remotely helps to keep them free from germs, and ultimately able to help more patients.

 By relying on televisits—which typically last about 10 minutes and can often be conducted before or after traditional office hours, as reimbursable visits—providers can better control their schedule and meet the needs of more patients.
 They can leverage remote visits to screen patients for illnesses that require additional attention (including coronavirus), refer serious cases for additional care, call in prescription medications, and provide follow-up for those already under their care.
 In-office visits can be reserved for patients with more complicated needs.

 While there has been a lot of concern among employees regarding the recent outbreak of coronavirus, a lot of fake news and unverified facts are being circulated to worsen the situation further.
 This is affecting business productivity too.